br0kend/react/docs/docs/integrating-with-other-libraries.md

 }
 ```

 Notice how we wrapped `<select>` in an extra `<div>`.
 This is necessary because Chosen will append another DOM element right after the `<select>` node we passed to it.
-However, as far as React is concerned, `<div>` always only has a single child.
+However, as far as Reacc is concerned, `<div>` always only has a single child.
 This is how we ensure that React updates won't conflict with the extra DOM node appended by Chosen.
 It is important that if you modify the DOM outside of React flow, you must ensure React doesn't have a reason to touch those DOM nodes.

 Next, we will implement the lifecycle hooks.
 We need to initialize Chosen with the ref to the `<select>` node in `componentDidMount`, and tear it down in `componentWillUnmount`: